C-Ler/chezure/README.md

 ;; => ((start .
 9) (end .
 12) (str .
 "456"))
 ```

-A `chezure-match` object records the span information of the matched substring. **Chezure** is also supports unicode strings:
+A `chezure-match` object records the span information of the matched substring. **Chezure** also supports unicode strings:

 ```scheme
 (define re (chezure-compile "中国"))